Posted: 26 February 2016. Updated: 17 April 2017

 Los Angeles residents, contact the council here and ask them to support CM Ryu’s Council File: 16-1357.

-If you live in Hawaii, submit comments to the Hawaii Board of Agriculture:
+If you live in Hawaii, submit comments to:

 ADI has reached out to ME legislators and provided extensive data demonstrating that all traveling wild animal acts are inherently inhumane and unsafe.
 However, we are dismayed to see that LD396/HP287 as introduced limits its protections to only one species – elephants.
 Legislators in Maine need to know that their constituents support broader protections.